 You can also get a lawyer for this purpose as the process might get a bit more complicated.
 A KPPA must be located in provincial capital cities, in an office building.

 KPPA license is valid for 3 years and extendable without limitations with the validity period specified in the appointment letter.
 You can only extend this license for a maximum of two years before Regulation 13/2017 took effect.

 A KPPA serves to:

 A KPPA is not allowed to:

-Three types of KP3A are: selling agent, manufacturing agent and buying agent.
-Selling agent is to perform liaising and promotional activities; manufacturing agent is to perform market survey; and buying agent is to supervise and liaise.
+Three types of KP3A are selling agent, manufacturing agent, and buying agent.
+The selling agent is to perform liaising and promotional activities; the manufacturing agent is to perform the market survey, and buying agent is to supervise and liaise.

 If you set up a KP3A in Indonesia, it does not permit trading activities or sales activities.

 Both KPPA and KP3A do not give you the benefits to do business for revenue purposes in Indonesia.
 However, you can open a branch office in any part of Indonesia, which a KPPA is not able to do.